 The trail passes through a mountain environment with a highpoint 980m above sea level, so warm clothing and wet weather gear are essential regardless of the forecast.

-Bike hire, shuttles and accommodation can be arranged with Timber Trail Shuttle in Ongarue, Epic Cycle Adventures in Taumaranui, Blue Tui in Te Awamutu, and Adventure Shuttles in Taupo.
+Bike hire, shuttles and accommodation can be arranged with Timber Trail Shuttle in Ongarue, Epic Cycle Adventures in Taumaranui, and Adventure Shuttles in Taupo.
 Taupo-based Tread Routes offer shuttles, hire and fully guided tours across various North Island cycle trails.

 There are Department of Conservation campsites at Pureora and Piropiro.
-Lodging is available at Black Fern Lodge near Piropiro, Pa Harakeke at Pureora, and The Sleepout in Benneydale, and various other guesthouses in the surrounding countryside.
+Lodging is available at Black Fern Lodge near Piropiro, and various other guesthouses in the surrounding countryside.
 The larger towns of Taumaranui, Te Kuiti and Taupo are all within an hour’s drive of the trail.

 We're sorry, but there are no trails matching your search in this region.